realm/realm-dart-samples/users_permissions/README.md

 1. Click the button **Review draft & deploy**.
 1. Go to the **Authentication** menu in the left panel and select :
     1. `Authentication Providers`.
 Then make sure the option "Email/Password" is ON.
 Save and then click the button **Review draft & deploy**.
 Read [this page](https://www.mongodb.com/docs/atlas/app-services/authentication/providers/) for more information about the other types of authentication.
     1. `Custom User Data`.
 Then make sure the option is enabled.
 Select cluster, database and collection where to store the custom data.
+Choose collection name `Role`.
 Then select the field that to be used for mapping users with their custom data.
 For this sample the field name is `owner_id`.
 Read [this page](https://www.mongodb.com/docs/atlas/app-services/users/enable-custom-user-data/) for more information about enabling custom user data.
 1. Go to the **Rules** menu.
     1. Select "Default roles and filters" under the service name.
 Choose from the list with `Other preset`: `readOwnWriteOwn (User can only read and write their own data)` and click the button **Add preset role**.
 If you switch to `Advanced view` the JSON should looks like the one in the file `/assets/atlas_app/data_sources/mongodb-atlas/default_rule.json`.
     1. To set specific permissions to a collection, it must exist.
 Create a new collection with name "Item" if it doesn't exist.
 This could be done from the menu option `Create collection`, which is on the root level next to the service name.
 Then select the collection and set the rules.
 Choose from the list with `Other preset`: `Users can read and write their own data, admins can read and write all data`.